Custom Graph WidgetLast updated on 01 August, 2022

 Begin adding datapoint(s) to your graph by following our instructions for configuring widget datapoints.
 The following screenshot features a sample datapoint configuration that displays the top 10 average values for CPUBusyPercent for all servers in the group DC-US Servers.

-Lines & Legends
+Lines and Legends

 Once datapoints and virtual datapoints have been configured, graph lines are created.
 This is a two-step process to allow for the configuration of virtual datapoints.